YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ## Getting Started

 Before doing anything take a backup of your chats and turn off your phone's internet so you don't lose any new messages.
-For that go to 'WhatsApp settings\Chat Settings\Chat Backup' here take a local bacakup.
+For that go to 'WhatsApp Settings &#8594; Chat Settings &#8594; Chat Backup' here take a local bacakup.
 Prepare for Worst.
 After [intallation](#installation) follow on screen instructions.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)